A Brief History of Hopkinsville Art Guild

 While the Guild was using the mall space mentioned above in connection with the International Festival, it became evident to all that it would make a great permanent home, a gallery for the Guild to call its own.
 After considerable planning and negotiating a deal was struck to rent the place for a reasonable fee (after all, lots of store sites in the mall were vacant; and some rent to the owner was better than none) with the understanding the Guild would make improvements.
 Henrietta Kemp worked out details with Randa Kisselbaugh, who forwarded the agreement to the mall owners.
 Upon occupation in Ocober 2009 we got paint donated by Lowe's to cover up the purple walls.
 The carpet was professionaly cleaned.

-On Thursday, 29 October 2009, the ribon was severed to open officially Hopkinsville Guild Art Gallery.
+On Thursday, 29 October 2009, the ribon was severed to open officially Hopkinsville Guild Art Gallery in Bradford Square Mall.
 Nancy Stalls, president wielded the huge scissors.
 Mayor Dan Kemp and Judge Executive Steve Tribble were on hand.
 Griffin Blane had designed a great logo with the word "GUILD" spelled out in 5 large, colored rectangles, "Hopkinsville" arching above and "Art Gallery" arching below.
 The whole sign was appropriately "aged" and was hung facing mall traffic above the gallery sliding glass door.
 Betty Liles had transferred the design to wood and had painted it.
 Bob Liles, Jim Mason, and Milton Campbell lugged the sign up into position.
 They had penty of advice from the ground.

 Shortly before this Mimi Turnbull, who was a member of H.A.G. and lived in Clarksville had been to Japan to visit her ill mother and who herself died, donated by bequest all sorts of art to the Guild: sculpture, ceramics, drawings, sketchbooks, etc. These were gradually sold at the Gallery to help its funding.